jasujm/bridge/README.md

 security model and assumptions, in particular the honest‐but‐curious security model.

+## Persistence

+The backend supports persistence of games, deals and players.
+This feature is on by default if RocksDB is found in the system and data directory is set in the config file (see the [sample config file](sample/config.lua)).

+Persistence is not supported for games with peers.

 ## TODO

 This is hobby project I do to learn about making robust network